strapdata/elassandra/docs/elassandra/source/operations.rst

 Caching features
 ----------------

-Compared to Elasticsearch, Elassandra adds to each query a token ranges filter and by fetching fields through a CQL request at the Cassandra layer.
+Compared to Elasticsearch, Elassandra adds to each query a token ranges filter and fetches fields via a CQL request at the Cassandra layer.

 Token Ranges Query Cache
 ........................

-Token ranges filter depends on the node or vnodes configuration, are quite stable and shared for all keyspaces having the same replication factor.
-These filters only change when the datacenter topology changes, for example when a node is temporarily down or when a node is added to the datacenter.
+Token ranges filters depending on the node or vnodes configuration, are quite stable and are shared for all keyspaces having the same replication factor.
+These filters only change when the datacenter topology changes, for example when a node is temporarily down or when a node is added to the datacentre.
-So, Elassandra uses a cache to keep these queries, a conjunction of Lucene `NumericRangeQuery <https://lucene.apache.org/core/5_2_1/core/org/apache/lucene/search/NumericRangeQuery.html>`_ often reused for every search requests.
+In that case, Elassandra uses a cache to keep these queries, a conjunction of Lucene `NumericRangeQuery <https://lucene.apache.org/core/5_2_1/core/org/apache/lucene/search/NumericRangeQuery.html>`_ often reused for every search request.

 As a classic caching strategy, the ``token_ranges_query_expire`` controls the expiration time of useless token ranges filter queries into memory.
 The default is 5 minutes.